OpenDriveLab/OpenLane/README.md

 # OpenLane-V1
 OpenLane is the first real-world and the largest scaled 3D lane dataset to date.
-Our dataset collects valuable contents from public perception dataset [Waymo Open Dataset](https://waymo.com/open/data/perception/) and provides lane&closest-in-path object(CIPO) annotation for **1000** segments.
+Our dataset collects valuable contents from [public perception dataset](https://waymo.com/open/data/perception/), providing lane and closest-in-path object(CIPO) annotations for **1000** segments.
 In short, OpenLane owns **200K** frames and over **880K** carefully annotated lanes.
-We have released the OpenLane Dataset publicly to aid the research community in making advancements in 3D perception and autonomous driving technology.  [[Paper]](https://arxiv.org/abs/2203.11089)
+We have released the OpenLane Dataset publicly to aid the research community in making advancements in 3D perception and autonomous driving technology.
+See details in [Paper.](https://arxiv.org/abs/2203.11089)

 <img src="imgs/overview.jpg"  height = "300"  /><img src="imgs/overview.gif"  height = "300" />

 This repository is organized as the following.
-Note that our OpenLane is an autonomous driving dataset, while there's another repository with the same name [The-OpenROAD-Project/OpenLane](https://github.com/The-OpenROAD-Project/OpenLane).

 - [Get Started](#get-started)
   - [Download](#download)
   - [Evaluation Kit](#evaluation-kit)